Kani salad is a delicious, colourful fresh Japanese salad with imitation crab as the meat of choice.

 - Sriracha can be replaced with any hot sauce.

-- If you want your kani salad to be less sweet or soft and more crunchy, either add lettuce or use 1 mango and a whole cucumber.
+- If you want your kani salad to be less sweet or soft and crunchy, add lettuce or use 1 mango and a whole cucumber.
 Adjust the ratio of vegetables to your liking!

-Additional notes on procedureThere are a number of extra steps that would make this dish even better!
+Additional notes on the procedureThere are a number of extra steps that would make this dish even better!

 - Place the cucumber slices in cheesecloth and squeeze them to remove some of their excess moisture.

 - Only partially peel the cucumbers, and julienne them to improve their texture.

 - Add peanuts for added crunch, or use tenkasu.

 - The vegetables and dressing should be kept separate until serving to ensure that the Kani salad does not become soggy.
 To elevate this further, mix the dressing and vegetables together before topping with the garnish.
 This provides added textural contrast and allows those eating to control how they eat the garnish.